 Agnès B – Galerie du Jour

-Often missed in the shadow of the undeniably touristy Centre Pompidou, Agnès B is named after the owner and media face of the gallery, who explains ‘we say gallery, but we could also say a place for showing the other faces and the side issues of things’.
-Featuring about ten different shows per year, the gallery has quietly become renowned for its mix of cherry-picked painters, photographers and sculptors.
-In 2009, the gallery also added its own library, which is a paper palace of press cuttings, reviews, books, objets d’art as well as the in-house publications which are reinvented each edition, featuring a new artist and capturing their style and motivations in glossy pages.
+Often overlooked in the shadow of the Centre Pompidou, Agnès B is named after the owner of the gallery, who explains, “We say gallery, but we could also say a place for showing the other faces and the side issues of things.”
+Featuring about ten different shows per year, the gallery has quietly become renowned for its mix of cherry-picked painters, photographers, and sculptors.
+In 2009, the gallery added its own library, which is a paper palace of press cuttings, reviews, books, objets d’art, as well as the in-house publications which are reinvented each edition, featuring a new artist and capturing their style and motivations in glossy pages.

-A relative veteran on the Parisian contemporary arts scene, Galerie Yvon Lambert has nurtured its vision to showcase pioneering artists of conceptualism (including Lawrence Weiner), minimalism (notably, Carl Andre) and land art since its opening in 1966.
-The gallery’s pivotal aims to present artistic projects which are ambitious, innovative and intense resonate, for example, in Mounir Fatmi’s show, entitled They were blind, they only saw images.
-Combining multimedia elements of installation, photography and sculpture, this exhibition looked at the role that vision plays in the viewing of, and consideration of art.
-The established library is the perfect place to pick up a book to keep the memory of Yvon Lambert long after you return home.
+A relative veteran of the Parisian contemporary art scene, Yvon Lambert has nurtured its vision to showcase pioneering artists of Conceptualism such as Lawrence Weiner, Minimalism (notably, Carl André), and land art since its opening in 1966.
+The gallery’s pivotal aims to present artistic projects which are ambitious, innovative, and intense, resonate in their diverse program of shows.
+Their library is the perfect place to pick up an art publication that will keep the memory of Yvon Lambert long after you return home.

 Yvon Lambert, 108 Rue Vieille du Temple, Paris, France, +33 1 42 71 09 33

-Tucked just out of sight of Centre Pompidou, Galerie Laurent Godin sits unprepossessingly on Rue de Grenier Saint-Lazare.
-With three main rooms, the exhibition space is undeniably compact, but each show is allowed to breathe, with fluidity between exhibitors and a freedom to wander, with knowledgeable staff on hand to talk you through the nature of the work.
-Although the gallery platform is dominated by two-dimensional work, paintings and photography, their website indicates their championing of contemporary artists with wide-reaching horizons, including sculptors and plasticiens.
-Paul Czerlitzki’s first solo exhibition, Roots, affords a fascinating exploration of the potential of technology and scanning techniques in recreating the real in a way that is self-consciously imitative and implicitly artificial.
-For those who like to be told a story through art, Laurent Godin’s exhibitions are unlikely to disappoint.
+Tucked away by the Centre Pompidou, Galerie Laurent Godin sits on Rue de Grenier Saint-Lazare.
+With only three rooms, the exhibition space is undeniably compact – but each show is allowed to breathe, with a surprising fluidity between the rooms and space to wander with knowledgeable staff on hand to talk you through the nature of the work.
+Although the gallery platform is dominated by two-dimensional art forms, it champions contemporary artists with wide-reaching horizons, including sculptors and plasticiens.
+For those who enjoy art that tells a story, Laurent Godin’s exhibitions are unlikely to disappoint.

-A local favourite, this wonderfully little-known art space is nestled beneath the laced steelwork of the Eiffel tower.
-Millésime Gallery seeks out the best fresh French talent, and prides itself for being the stepping-stone to wider dissemination of each artist’s work and ambitions.
-A particular highlight of this pocket-sized tour-de-force is the photo-framing workshop Cadre Art, with which Millésime Gallery is affiliated.
-Drop by at the close of a rainy day and the manager Juliette Murcia is ever ready to offer a preview of the unfinished, unframed artworks, with a general atmosphere of energy, movement, and process.
-Of particular recent interest was Vincent Fillon’s exhibition of layered, ephemeral photographs, and Sandrine Delage’s long-awaited work capturing the mirrors that often go unnoticed, omnipresent within the natural world.
+A local favorite, this wonderful space is nestled beneath the laced steelwork of the Eiffel Tower.
+Millésime Gallery seeks out the best new French talent, and prides itself on being several artists’ stepping-stones to global success.
+A particular highlight of this pocket-sized tour-de-force is its affiliated photo-framing workshop, Cadre Art.
+Drop by at the end of a rainy day and the manager, Juliette Murcia, may just offer you a preview of unframed artworks.

 Bugada & Cargnel

-Formerly known as Cosmic Galerie, Bugada & Cargnel is certainly one to watch.
-Established by the pair from whom the name derives, the gallery has become the hub of burgeoning artistic life in the Belleville region of Paris.
-The stunning showroom offers an atmosphere of discovery and drama, occupying 500 square metres in a former industrial garage dating from the early 1930s.
-Artists represented by the gallery are a mix of emerging and well-known, for instance Parisian multimedia artist Cyprien Gaillard and Mat Collishaw, one of the Young British Artists working with photography and video, have graced this space.
-There was also a great deal of general interest around the exhibition The Figure in the Carpet.
-Drawing its name from a Henry James short story, those behind this show (Étienne Chambaud, Julian Charrière, Ayan Farah) weave the original narrative’s secrets into an oeuvre that seeks to show a vivid surface resulting from the process of abstract painting, but one which the artists are fully cognizant of.
+Formerly known as Cosmic Galerie, Bugada & Cargnel is certainly one to watch – the gallery has become the hub of burgeoning artistic life in the Belleville region of Paris.
+The stunning showroom offers a dramatic atmosphere of discovery, occupying 500 square meters in a former industrial garage dating from the early 1930s.
+Artists represented by the gallery are a mix of emerging and well-known presences such as Parisian multimedia artist Cyprien Gaillard and Mat Collishaw, a Young British Artist whose work has explored the realms of photography and video.